zmarabeas/ApplicationBuddy/README.md

-# JobFillr
+# ApplicationBuddy

 A smart browser extension and web application that streamlines job applications by automatically filling out forms with your profile information.

 ## Project Description

-JobFillr consists of two integrated components:
+ApplicationBuddy consists of two integrated components:

 1. **Web Portal**: A centralized platform to manage your profile, work history, education, and skills
 2. **Browser Extension**: An intelligent tool that detects and fills job application forms automatically

 Key features:

 - Firebase authentication (email/password and Google)
 - AI-powered resume parsing with OpenAI
 - Intelligent form field detection